Vegetarian sausage rolls

-Veggie sausage rolls are easy to make and ideal for serving at a party or keeping in the fridge for a festive treat.
+You'll have to defend these gorgeous vegetarian sausage rolls from the meat eaters.
+Easy to make and keep in the fridge for an instant party.
 These are packed with savoury cheesy stuffing and cranberries.

 - 175g/6oz crustless day-old wholemeal bread, torn into pieces